bohemian9485/TripleDesSolution/README.md

 # TripleDesSolution

-A simple cryptography project using Triple DES (my first attempt at writing using C#).
+A simple cryptography project using Triple DES (my first attempt at writing code using C#).